 An informational public meeting was held on May 6, 2016 at Beale Elementary School, in Gallipolis Ferry, WV.
 The meetings occurred prior to pre-TMDL stream monitoring and pollutant source tracking and included a general TMDL overview and a presentation of planned monitoring and data gathering activities.

-Due to COVID-19, no travel or public meetings are permitted during the comment period.
-WVDEP representatives will host a virtual meeting to present an overview of the TMDL development process and answer questions on: December 15, 2020 at 6:00 PM.
-Access the meeting via the link below.
+Due to COVID-19, no travel or public meetings were permitted during the comment period.
+WVDEP representatives hosted a virtual meeting to present an overview of the TMDL development process and answer questions on December 15, 2020.